top of page

 My dream was my talisman.
 I prayed and pleaded to it every day and night.
 I wanted my life back, myself back.
 The doctors’ words stabbed my heart, but it was also what I needed to hear.
 Suddenly I was forced to confront my biggest fear--living in pain forever.
 Fears transformed into proactive anger.
 He had no right to define my future, my fate.
 I became determined to prove this doctor and all my other doctors wrong.
 I decided then and there that I would live a “normal” life without pain and without pain medications.

 But my goal was not to prove wrong all my doctors (though it was quite a pleasant thought), but to prove wrong my own fears.
-To myself, I yearned to prove that I could and would heal myself.
+I yearned to prove that I could and would heal myself.
 Eventually, a year later, I received a third surgery to fuse my vertebrae because my spine had collapsed onto my sacrum.
 Unable to live independently, I stayed at my parents’ house for six months, bedridden from pain and in a body brace.

 I am diagnosed with neuropathy, myofascial pain syndrome of neck and back, and adhesive arachnoiditis, in which my nerves from L3 down are adhered inside my spinal cord with scar tissue.
 I do not define myself by these diagnoses.
 I have a chronic, invisible illness, and you would not know the amount of pain I feel when looking at me.
 And this is what I prefer.
 For I am not my illness, I am the person you see who can be a kid at heart, who has fierce determination, and who tries to live every day to the fullest.